PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/040-assets/090-agents.md

 ## Ownership Transfer Considerations

 :::warning Critical Note
 Agent permissions are tied to the asset, not the asset owner's Identity.
-When asset ownership (control) is transferred to a new Identity, the previous owner retains their agent permissions unless explicitly removed.
-Managing agent permissions is a key step during ownership changes.
-The new owner must first be added as an agent (typically to the `Full` group) before the previous owner can be removed or have their permissions reduced.
+When asset ownership (control) is transferred to a new Identity, the previous owner is removed as an agent and the new owner is added as a `Full` agent automatically.
+Other agents and their permissions remain unchanged, so managing agent permissions is still a key step during ownership changes.
 :::

 ## SDK Integration